dalmat36/MattDalesio-jekyll/_posts/2017-02-27-Transforming-and-Loading-Data-to-DynamoDB-with-Python.markdown

 }
 {% endhighlight %}

-* Transformer
-This is my first practical usage of the Python.
-In the past I've used java and groovy for transforming data in code based solutions.
 The script below reads in the existing Tracks.json dataset, transforms each of the track objects to the new format, and writes out a new JSON to the NewTracks.json file.

 {% highlight python %}